 - Pay a one-time, non-refundable $25 registration fee (in select cities)

 - Submit a business license confirming you are a sole proprietor (only in California)

-While having a car will make delivering for Postmates more convenient, you can deliver on foot, bike, or scooter.
+While having a car makes delivering for DoorDash more convenient, you can deliver by bike or scooter in select cities.

-You earn a flat rate per order which can vary depending on several factors, including:
+You earn a flat rate per order which can vary based on several factors, including:

 - The time you spend waiting at a restaurant

 - Drive time between locations

 Dasher pay depends on various factors like tips and items delivered.
 You keep 100 percent of the tips you receive, and payment is released weekly via direct deposit.
 Instant cashouts are available for a $1.99 fee.